schabluk/demerzel/README.md

 This repository contains basic setup, to quickly bootstrap new project for a web application.

-The intention is also, to provide opinionated list of technologies, that can be used to create modern, sophisticated web applications, that are and robust easy to maintain.
+The intention is also, to provide opinionated list of technologies, that can be used to create modern, sophisticated web applications, that are robust and easy to maintain.

 ## Features

-You will get isomorphic, type safe, mobile ready, server side rendered [SSR], progressive web application [PWA], with pre-configured testing, code linting and prettifying.
-Just wow :tada:!
+You will get isomorphic, type safe, responsive, mobile ready, server side rendered [SSR], progressive web application [PWA], with pre-configured testing, code linting and prettifying. :tada:

 ## Monorepo